SpikeNew7774/aura-to-social-credits/README.md

 # Aura to Social Credits Converter

-This web app Converts Aura to Social Credits and Social Credits to Aura. (part of tiktok brainrot)
+This web app Converts Aura to Social Credits and Social Credits to Aura. (as part of tiktok brainrot)